 This would happen several times a year.
 The leader would take these days off because she felt she didn’t need to attend the session.
 The participant also stated that it was the leader that needed help, not the team.
 The organization paid for these sessions, often costing thousands of dollars.
 The result: a team that was still not functioning.

-So, the next time when you find out that teamwork is needed, take a step back and ask “Is teamwork really the problem?”
+So, the next time you find out that teamwork is needed, take a step back and ask “Is teamwork really the problem?”
 Many times we find that it is not the team that is having problems, but it is ultimately the person leading that team.

 There may be an element of dysfunction within the team, but what is the underlying issue of that dysfunction?
 Many times it can be traced back to the behaviors of the leader, and the team’s reactions to the leader.
 When investigating the issues underlying team dysfunction, talk to everyone and get their input and insights.